-The Razer Hammerhead True Wireless Pro are acceptable for neutral sound.
-While they have an overly boomy, bass-heavy sound profile, their companion app has a graphic EQ and presets so you can tweak its sound to better suit your needs.
+The Razer Hammerhead True Wireless Pro are good for neutral sound.
+Using their THX preset, they have a neutral sound suitable for most kinds of audio genres.
+Although they lack low-bass, their companion app has a graphic EQ and presets so you can tweak their sound to better suit your needs.
 They also have consistent bass and treble delivery.
 Unfortunately, their closed-back and in-ear design can make their passive soundstage seem small and closed-off.

-The Razer Hammerhead True Wireless Pro are alright for commute and travel.
-They're decently comfortable and easy to take with you on-the-go.
-That said, their active noise cancelling feature doesn't block out almost any bass-range noise like bus or train engines.
+The Razer Hammerhead True Wireless Pro are decent for commute and travel.
+They're decently comfortable and easy to take on the go, especially if you're into mobile gaming.
+They also have a low latency 'Game Mode' to help reduce audio synching issues when connected to your smartphone.
+Their active noise cancelling feature struggles to effectively block out bass-range noise like bus or train engines, though.
 Their around 5 hours of playback may not last through long flights, either.
 Luckily, the case comes with four additional charges, and you can even use one earbud while the other charges.

-The Razer Hammerhead True Wireless Pro are very good for sports and fitness.
-These small in-ears are decently comfortable and have a stable in-ear fit, so they shouldn't fall out during moderate physical activity.
-They're also rated IPX4 for water resistance, although we don't currently test for this.
+The Razer Hammerhead True Wireless Pro are great for sports and fitness.
+These small in-ears are decently comfortable and have a stable in-ear fit, meaning they won't fall out during moderate physical activity.
+They're also rated IPX4 for water resistance.
 Thanks to their truly wireless design, there aren't any cables that could snag on something and pull them out of your ears.

-The Razer Hammerhead True Wireless Pro are mediocre for office use.
+The Razer Hammerhead True Wireless Pro are alright for office use.
 They're decently comfortable and don't leak too much audio, which is good if you have coworkers nearby.
-Unfortunately, even with their active noise cancelling feature on, they struggle to block out ambient chatter around you.
+They also have an ANC system, and while it has a mediocre overall performance, it can still reduce ambient chatter around you.
 Their around 5-hour continuous battery life may also require you to take a break in your day to recharge them if you're working a 9-5 job.

 The Razer Hammerhead True Wireless Pro aren't recommended for wireless gaming.
 They can only be used via Bluetooth, which means they aren't compatible with Xbox One or PS4.
 While they'll connect to Bluetooth-enabled PCs, their default latency may be too high.
-That said, they have a lower latency 'Gaming Mode' that you can use to help their performance.
+That said, they have a lower latency 'Game Mode' that you can use to help their performance if you want to game on your smartphone.

 The Razer Hammerhead True Wireless Pro are Bluetooth-only headphones that can't be used wired.

-The Razer Hammerhead True Wireless Pro are alright for phone calls.
+The Razer Hammerhead True Wireless Pro are passable for phone calls.
 The integrated mic does a good job of recording your voice, which sounds neutral, although a bit thin and muffled.
-You shouldn't have a problem being understood by whoever's on the other end of the line, though.
-That said, the mic can struggle to separate your voice from a moderately loud environment and is best suited for taking calls in a quieter location.
+You won't have a problem being understood by whoever's on the other end of the line, though.
+That said, the mic really struggles to separate your voice from a moderately loud environment and is best suited for taking calls in a quieter location.

-The Razer Hammerhead True Wireless Pro have a very similar look to the Razer Hammerhead True Wireless.
+The Razer Hammerhead True Wireless Pro have a very similar look to the Razer Hammerhead True Wireless 2021.
 They have a matte black design with similarly-sized stems and a green Razer logo on both earbud's rounded back.

 The Razer Hammerhead True Wireless Pro are decently comfortable headphones.
 They feel more comfortable than the Razer Hammerhead True Wireless as they're in-ears with silicone ear tips.
 They also come with a variety of different ear tip sizes so you can find a comfortable fit for you.
 They don't go too deep into your ear, either.
 However, they're a little bulky and stick out a bit.